NotF404/TCGA_TMB/README.md

 ### Train && Val
 After data download and pre-processing has been performed, follow this [notebook](tcga/tcga_tmb.ipynb) to train and validate model.
-More informations about the training pipeline can be found inour paper.
+More information about the training pipeline can be found in our paper.